 Denton Fredrickson was born in Drayton Valley, Alberta, Canada in 1977.
 His earliest memories are of rural Alberta and summers in southern Saskatchewan.
 Before completing a multidisciplinary BFA in 2001, Denton worked as a welder for Kananaskis Provincial Park, received his Trade Certificate of Lutherie (traditional acoustic instrument design and construction) from the province of Saskatchewan (Timeless Instruments), and completed his Bachelor of Arts (Philosophy/Religious Studies/Anthropology) from the University of Lethbridge, Canada and University of Pune, India.

 Fredrickson received his Masters of Fine Arts (Sculpture and Media Art) from the Nova Scotia College of Art and Design in 2003.
-His work has been exhibited across Canada, in the U.S., Czech Republic, Netherlands, France, Portugal, Estonia, China, and Japan.
+His work has been exhibited across Canada, in the U.S., Czech Republic, Netherlands, France, Portugal, Estonia, Finland, Poland, China, and Japan.
 He currently works out of Lethbridge, Alberta where he is an Associate Professor (Sculpture and Media Art) in the Art Department of the University of Lethbridge.